 Replicated Cache Service: This is a synchronized replicated cache service that fully replicates all of its data to all cluster nodes that run the service.
 Replicated caches support pessimistic locking to ensure that all cluster members receive the update when data is modified.
 Replicated caches are often used to manage internal application metadata.
 For more information on replicated caches, see "Understanding Replicated Caches".

 Optimistic Cache Service: This is an optimistic-concurrency version of the Replicated Cache Service that fully replicates all of its data to all cluster nodes and employs an optimization similar to optimistic database locking to maintain coherency.
 All servers end up with the same current value even if multiple updates occur at the same exact time from different servers.
 The Optimistic Cache Service does not support pessimistic locking; so, in general, it should only be used for caching most recently known values for read-only uses.
 This service is rarely used.
 For more information on optimistic caches, see "Understanding Optimistic Caches".

-A clustered service typically uses one daemon thread and optionally has a thread pool that can be configured to provide the service with additional processing bandwidth.
-For example, the invocation service and the distributed cache service both fully support thread pooling to accelerate database load operations, parallel distributed queries, and agent invocations.
+A clustered service can perform all tasks on the service thread, a caller's thread (if possible), or any number of daemon (worker) threads.
+Daemon threads are managed by a dynamic thread pool that provides the service with additional processing bandwidth.
+For example, the invocation service and the distributed cache service both support thread pooling to accelerate database load operations, parallel distributed queries, and agent invocations.